 What’s the best experience you’ve ever received as a gift?
 I started scuba diving because of my wife.
 She said, “If we’re going to be together, you have to scuba dive.”
 I fought my fears and pushed my limits and I love scuba diving.
 She “gifted” me by pushing me to do it.
 We’re now introducing scuba to our daughter.

 What can we do to be happier?
 Define your own success; it doesn’t have to be how other people define it.

 Where do you see Booz Allen in the next 100 years?
-What’s always impressed me about Booz Allen is our ability to shift and change with the market, with our client, and to be ahead of the clients in anticipating their needs.
+What’s always impressed me about Booz Allen is our ability to shift and change with the market, with our clients, and to be ahead of clients in anticipating their needs.
 In the past we’ve describe this as “skating to where the puck will be” for any hockey fans out there.
 We’ve been very good about thinking about new capabilities and investing in and building out those capabilities, so that when the clients realize they need the help, we’re there to help them.
 We’ll still be doing that in 100 years.